MookieFumi/me.headfirst/README.md

 #Decorator pattern
 Attaches additional responsabilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 >Classes should be open for extension, but closed for modification.
 Allow classes to be easily extended to incorporate new behavior without modifying existing code.

+#Factory method pattern
+Defines an interface for creating an object, but lets subclasses decide wich class to instantiate.
+Factory method lets a class defer instantiation to subclasses.

+All factory patterns encapsulate object creation.

+Simple factory method.
+Not a pattern.
+Factory method.
+Handles object creation and encapsulates it in a subclass.

+    abstract Product FactoryMethod (string type)

+Factory method pattern.
+Encapsulates object creation by letting subclasses decide what objects to create.
+>Depend upon abstractions.
+Do not depend upon concrete classes.